zekroTJA/timedmap/README.md

 Further examples, you can find in the [example](examples) directory.

-If you want to see this package in a practcal use case scenario, please take a look at the rate limiter implementation of the REST API of [myrunes.com](https://myrunes.com), where I have used `timedmap` fro storing client-based limiter instances:
+If you want to see this package in a practcal use case scenario, please take a look at the rate limiter implementation of the REST API of [myrunes.com](https://myrunes.com), where I have used `timedmap` for storing client-based limiter instances:
 https://github.com/zekroTJA/myrunes/blob/master/internal/webserver/ratelimit.go

 ---